Beulah Annan: Early life

 Beulah May Sheriff was born in Owensboro, Kentucky, to Mary and John R. Sheriff.
 While living in Kentucky, she married her first husband, newspaper Linotype operator Perry Stephens.
-They soon divorced, and Beulah then met car mechanic Albert Annan.
-They went to Chicago together, where they got married on March 29, 1920.
+After they divorced, Beulah met car mechanic Albert Annan, and moved with him to Chicago, where they got married on March 29, 1920.

-In Chicago, Albert found work as a mechanic at a garage and Beulah eventually became a bookkeeper at Tennant's Model Laundry.
+In Chicago, Albert Annan found work as a mechanic at a garage and Beulah became a bookkeeper at Tennant's Model Laundry.
 At the laundry she met Harry Kalsted [misspelled Kalstedt by the press], and the two began an affair.

-The Homicide
+The homicide

 On April 3, 1924, in the married couple's bedroom, Annan shot Kalsted.
 According to the autopsy, the bullet passed laterally through Kalsted's torso.
 The bullet's path made it difficult to judge whether Kalsted was turned sideways to move away from Annan when she shot him or was turned sideways toward her, perhaps reaching to take the gun away from her.

 According to Annan's initial story, Kalsted attempted to rape her, so she retreated to the bedroom, picked up the gun off the unmade bed (her husband being in the habit of keeping the gun under his pillow), and shot Kalsted as he came toward her.

 After intensive interrogation at the Hyde Park police station, she eventually admitted that she and Kalsted had been having an affair, that she invited him to bring her wine, that they "had a jazz" (sex) on the couch, and that they got into a heated argument over the fact that he had been lying to her and everyone else about his sordid past.
-At some point Kalsted "jumped up," she said, and they both "beat it for the bedroom," where they simultaneously reached for the gun on the bed.
+At some point Kalsted "jumped up", she said, and they both "beat it for the bedroom," where they simultaneously reached for the gun on the bed.
 She got the revolver first and shot him, she explained.
 During this interrogation, she was never asked why she shot Kalsted or what Kalsted did just before she shot him.
 Hence, her answers, on which the prosecution nevertheless relied in court, did not disclose whether Kalsted was retreating when she shot him, as the prosecution claimed, or trying to take the gun from her, another plausible possibility.

-After wiping the fallen Kalsted's face with a damp cloth and pushing at his eyelids to see if he was alive, Annan concluded that he was dead.
+After wiping Kalsted's face with a damp cloth and pushing at his eyelids to see if he was alive, Annan concluded that he was dead.
 The coroner's physician subsequently confirmed that Kalsted died almost instantly, when the bullet passed through his heart.
 Fearing that neighbors had heard the shot, Annan put on a jazz recording of a song called "Hula Lou."
-Some newspapers, probably inspired by misleading statements by the police, falsely claimed that she played the record over and over and danced around the apartment, while a dying Kalsted bled out on her bedroom floor.
-In fact, she fretted, muddled by wine and worried about the conclusions the police might draw from the circumstances.
+Some newspapers claimed that she played the record over and over and danced around the apartment, while a dying Kalsted bled out on her bedroom floor.
 She finally called her husband at work.
 When he arrived home, he was the one who finally called the police.